SloppyJoe11/PINN_Project/README.md

 SSFM is computationally intensive and thus time-consuming and power-demanding.
 We hope to address these issues with our project.

-First run the "data_gen" code and after that run "main"
+First run the "Data gen" code and after that run "main"